-Four thousand sixteen Arctic grayling were tagged during 1982 studies, 3,560 within the proposed impoundment areas and 456 in selected tributary streams above the PIE (Table 5-3-9).
-Of these 4,016 tagged Arctic grayling, 335 were subsequently recaptured, of which 320 of these (95.5%) were recaptured within the same stream where they were tagged.
-The majority of these recatpured grayling (67%) were caught at their initial point of tagging within the same stream from 1-100 days later.
-Movement both upstream and downstream followed the expected pattern with most of the upstream movement occurring in early summer and the downstream movement occurring in the early fall (Table 5-3-10).
+Four thousand sixteen Arctic grayling were tagged during 1982 studies, 3,560 within the proposed impoundment areas and 456 in selected tributary streams above the proposed impoundment elevation (Table 5-3-9).
+Of these 4,016 tagged Arctic grayling, 320 (8%) were subsequently recaptured within the same stream where they were tagged.
+The majority (67%) were recaptured at their initial point of tagging from 1-100 days later.
+Movement both upstream and downstream followed the expected zc